Table of contents

 Behavioral health support is another emerging and fast-approaching trend as we move into 2021.
 Given the lessons learned during the ‘08 housing market collapse, mental and behavioral health support has never been more critical as governments race to provide all forms of relief to their citizens and residents.
 During the crisis back in ‘08, many countries worldwide saw rises in mental-behavioral problems including depression, anxiety, and substance use, as a result of the record-breaking unemployment rate, 13% rise in suicides attributable to job loss, and income inequality in that year alone.
 Governments and workplaces will be looking to implement mental-behavioral health solutions to offset the potential ramifications due to the pandemic.

 For leaders, it’s essential to understand how mental and behavioral health are connected.
 Behavioral health is mental health, which looks at how behaviors impact someone’s health — physical and mental.
-By extension, Cognitive Behavioral Therapy (CBT) is a form of therapy that helps employees understand how their thoughts, behaviors, and physiology affect how they feel.
+By extension, Cognitive Behavioral Therapy (CBT) is a form of mental health support that helps employees understand how their thoughts, behaviors, and physiology affect how they feel.
 It is rooted in the theory that thoughts, emotions, body sensations, and behaviors are all connected.
 There is no health without physical and mental health — a lesson many were taught in social isolation.

 According to a CDC study: